-I’ve been fishing for over 36 years, and I’ve been a fishing guide for 22 years with some years over 300 days of guiding.
+I’ve been fishing for over 36 years, and I’ve been a fishing guide for over 22 years with some years over 300 days of guiding.
 I’ve even competed in fishing tournaments, but best of all, I’ve had the privilege of fishing with many expert anglers.

 I’m about to reveal their secret!!

 I’m also going to tell you now that ANYONE can do it!